 We all love our pets and wish they could always be by our side.
-Fido is a sweetheart that wouldn’t hurt a fly and you want to take him everywhere, no harm in that – right?
+Your pet is a sweetheart that wouldn’t hurt a fly and you want to take him everywhere.
+No harm in that, right?

-Just being around them can help improve anyone’s physical and mental health such as decrease stress, lower blood pressure and increase socialization.
-With such amazing benefits, it’s easy to see why some pet owners may be tempted to fudge on some details in order to get their pet certified as a working animal, such as an emotional support certification.
+Just being around them can help improve a person’s physical and mental health such as decrease stress, lower blood pressure and increase socialization.
+With such amazing benefits, it’s easy to see why some pet owners may be tempted to fudge on some details in order to get their pet certified as a working animal, like an emotional support certification.

-Or when it comes to faking working animal certifications for a pet, can the repercussions have a negative effect on the service animal community as a whole?
-With reports on everything from dog bites, disgruntled peacock owners and alleged flushing of hamsters; it’s clear that the service animal topic is in need of more education to the public.
+When it comes to faking working animal certifications for a pet, can the repercussions have a negative effect on the service animal community as a whole?
+From harming the legitimacy of disabled people with real service animals and putting businesses in difficult situations to potentially putting your non-service pet in traumatic and stressful settings; it’s clear that the service animal topic is in need of more education to the public.

-While they all offer help to their human in need in some way, you can see the distinction between the four and that emotional support and therapy animals do not meet criteria as service animals like their psychiatric and service counterparts.
+While they all offer help to their human in need in some way, the distinction between emotional support and therapy animals do not meet criteria as service animals like their psychiatric and service counterparts.

 An important note on this hot topic is that not one of these types of working animals is a pet.
 They are an animal that has been trained to provide a service of some kind to a human in need.

-While the animal’s handler or owner may undoubtedly have a strong bond and love for their animal, the fact that needing the animal in order to perform their daily tasks due to a disability is the sole reason for having the animal makes the relationship much different than that of a personal pet.
+While the animal’s handler or owner may have a strong bond and love for their animal, the reason they have the animal is because they need them to perform their daily tasks due to a disability, making the relationship much different than that of a personal pet.